Bosh, Chris

 -

 p.61 – “Most game nights, I made sure to take some time to read a book before suiting up.
-I learned that I was only to be able to play at my best if I could stay menatlly sharp, so that meant exercising my mind along with my body.”
+I learned that I was only to be able to play at my best if I could stay mentally sharp, so that meant exercising my mind along with my body.”

 -

-p.61 – “Because unless something tragic happens, there’s going to be an afterward, and what yu d to cultivate your mind right now will make the difference gbeetween your afterward being a rewarding part of your journey and being a boring slog.”
+p.61 – “Because unless something tragic happens, there’s going to be an afterward, and what yu d to cultivate your mind right now will make the difference between your afterward being a rewarding part of your journey and being a boring slog.”

 -